annnnnnnnnnie/annnnnnnnnnie.github.io/_posts/2023-05-07-RISC-V-with-Hypervisor-Extension-on-Firesim-Rocket-Chip.markdown

 ---
 layout: post
 title: "Running RISC-V with Hypervisor Extension on Firesim Using Rocket Chip"
-categories: RISC-V Virtualization
+categories: RISC-V Virtualization Firesim
 ---

 # Environment
 Firesim 1.16.0

 # Recap
 In the previous post, we boot a linux hypervisor + guest on QEMU.
-In this post, we will do the same thing with Firesim, which allows for FPGA-accelearted cycle accurate simulation.
+In this post, we will do the same thing with firesim and rocket chip, which allows for FPGA-accelearted cycle accurate simulation.

 # Firesim, Chipyard, Firemarshal and Rocket Chip.
+- Firesim: the framework for agile achitecture development, testing and evaluation.
+- Chipyard: contains generators for different chips, such as rocket chip and boom.
+- Firemarshal: helps to setup linux images and rootfs for simulation.
+- Rocket Chip: A generator that can create hardware descriptions of different flavours of an in-order CPU.
+More importantly, it implements the hypervisor extension.

 # Running Linux Hypervisor and Linux Guest on Firesim